telefonicaid/iotagent-json/docs/usermanual.md

 }
 ```

+-  Commands can be defined at group level as well as device level.
+When a command is just defined at group level command is copied to device and futher modifications are not reflected to device level.
+So if a command was defined at group level and then modified just at group level, devide command should be modified manually in order to get the same modification.

 #### Time processing

 HTTP bindig is returning in a HTTP header named `X-Processing-Time` processing time (in milliseconds) expended by current HTTP measure